Build Your First Integration

 completed

-is a boolean property on each item that indicates whether or not the item is complete.
+is a boolean property on each item that indicates whether the item is complete.

-will follow the Is Complete? branch, while steps that have completed: false
+will follow the Is Complete? branch, while items with completed: false

 will follow the Else branch.